1. What information do I need to register my child for school?

 C. Proof of residency: a bill (SRP, Qwest, City Sewer, etc.) lease or rental agreement, or a bank statement.
 (TOP)

-Typically, registration for Kindergarten is early in the third quarter (January).
-Check the marquee, the Panther Pawprints newsletter, or this website for updates.
+Typically, registration for Kindergarten begins in late January.
+Check the marquee, the Pomeroy newsletter, or this website for updates.
 (TOP)

-We have two classes for Kindergarten (full-day) for students who will be five years old by August 31st.
-However, parents of students who are not old enough to enter kindergarten (5 by Sept.1) can have their child tested for readiness.
+We have full-day Kindergarten for students who will be five years old by August 31st.
+However, parents of students who turn five after August 31st but before December 31st, can have their child tested for readiness.
 Please register for testing in the office and the testing will be done around the end of May.
 (TOP)

 You may request a form from the office that can be sent home with your child, or you may come into the office and pick up a form.
 Return the form to your child's teacher or the office for processing.
 (TOP)

 If you call the office (480-472-3700), the secretaries will record the necessary message and send it out with "runners" at 10:00 a.m. or 1:00 p.m.
 All messages received prior to these times will insure less interruptions into the classrooms.
 (TOP)

 Our school is named after Francis M. Pomeroy, leader of the pioneer "Mesa Company" which migrated from Paris, Idaho to Mesa in 1877.
 Eighty-three settlers braved the one-thousand mile journey across rough and dangerous country to help tame this desert valley, now home to millions of Americans.
 There is also a street and several businesses in the Mesa area with the Pomeroy name as well.
 (TOP)